harleyday/logicleTransform.m/README.md

   User manual can be found at the <a href="https://harleyday.github.io/logicleTransform.m/">GitHub Pages site</a>.</code></pre>

   If there is a bug somewhere, this test suite might detect it and return something like:
-  <pre><code>Checking logicleTransform.m toolbox performance using the packaged test suite.
+  <pre><code>Checking logicleTransform.m class performance using the packaged test suite.
   Running logicleTransformTest

   ================================================================================